 A large model railroad has many operational aspects, and your 'hands on' experience will cover most of them.
 Each freight and passenger train will be under the control of two operators.
 Each freight yard and depot/station will have two operators, as will each coal mine and utility they serve.
 Diesel and steam service yards will keep operaters busy as well.

-In addition, other activities, such as the railway express agency, the coach yard and several small industries, will each require a single operator.
+In addition, other activities, such as the Railway Express Agency, Pacific Fruit Express, the Coach Yard and several small industries, will each require a single operator.

 This all adds up to a fantastic day.
 Picture the excitement of servicing glamour passenger trains at the main terminal, Hartford Junction.